 What effects can pregnancy have on the course of the migraine attack?

-Fortunately, it has been shown that pregnancy has positive influence In fact, there is hardly a better prophylactic measure.
+Fortunately, it can be seen that a very favorable influence on the course of the migraine through pregnancy can be observed.
+In fact, there is hardly a better prophylactic measure.

-It is known from epidemiological studies that almost 70% of affected patients experience a significant improvement or even a complete absence of migraine attacks during pregnancy.
-The effect on the course of migraines is particularly evident in the last two thirds of pregnancy.
-Studies have not yet clarified whether the positive effect on migraines gradually decreases with repeated pregnancies.
+Epidemiological studies know that almost 70% of the patients concerned have a significant improvement or even a complete absence of the migraine attacks during pregnancy.
+The effect on the course of the migraine is particularly evident in the last two thirds of the pregnancy.
+It has not yet been clarified whether the positive effect is gradually subsided with repeated pregnancies on the migraines.

-Only a small proportion of patients experience a constant progression or even a worsening of migraines during pregnancy.
-This seems to be particularly true for patients suffering from migraines with aura.
-If migraine attacks occur for the first time during pregnancy, they are primarily migraines with aura.
-However, this is only the case for a minority of those affected; according to a French study in 13% of the patients examined.
-After delivery, around half of the patients experience a recurrence of headaches in the first week, predominantly of the tension type, but also migraine attacks.
+Only in a small part of the patients can a constant course or even a deterioration in migraines during pregnancy.
+This seems to apply in particular to patients suffering from a migraine with aura.
+If migraine attacks occur for the first time during pregnancy, it is mainly a migraine with aura.
+However, this is only the case with a minority of those affected; According to a French study, 13% of the patients examined.
+After childbirth, about half of the patients find a re -occurrence of headaches in the first week, mainly from the tension type, but also migraine attacks.

-The cause of the sometimes spectacular improvement during pregnancy is still completely open.
+The cause of the sometimes spectacular improvement during pregnancy has so far been completely open.
 However, various hypotheses are discussed:

-• On the one hand, it is believed that the constantly increased concentrations of estrogen and progesterone during pregnancy cause the improvement.
+• On the one hand, it is assumed that the constantly increased concentrations of estrogen and progesterone cause improvement during pregnancy.

-• Other explanations assume that altered serotonin metabolism during pregnancy and an increased concentration of endogenous opioids, i.e. opiate-like substances produced by the body itself, are responsible for the improvement.
+• Other explanations assume that a changed serotonin metabolism during pregnancy and an increased concentration of endogenous opioids, i.e. opiate -like substances made by the body, are responsible for improvement.

 • In any case, the changed lifestyle during pregnancy seems to be of crucial importance.
 Pregnant women eat more consciously, have a regular sleep-wake cycle, avoid alcohol and nicotine, try to live less stress and are less stressed in the work process.
 There is a pregnancy-related control of trigger factors and accordingly fewer migraine attacks are triggered.
 However, there are no empirical studies that confirm this hypothesis.